-Today, it is a common problem in the industry that operation and maintenance instructions are difficult to access and are not regularly updated.4 5 All technical systems must be properly maintained to function correctly.6 Insufficient operation and maintenance instructions can result in operational disruptions and indoor environments failing to meet desired standards.7 Conducting post-incident investigations to identify the root cause and implement appropriate solutions can incur significant expenses.
+Today, it is a common problem in the industry that operation and maintenance instructions are difficult to access and are not regularly updated.
+All technical systems must be properly maintained to function correctly.
+Insufficient operation and maintenance instructions can result in operational disruptions and indoor environments failing to meet desired standards.
+Conducting post-incident investigations to identify the root cause and implement appropriate solutions can incur significant expenses.
 Moreover, the complexity of these investigations is exacerbated when understanding how the facility should function is hindered by incomplete or absent operation and maintenance instructions.
 Easily accessible, updated, and specific operation and maintenance instructions are essential for an effective work by operational staff.
 The clearer the operation is described, the easier it is for new operational staff to truly engage in the operation.
 Operation cards are designed to provide operational staff with an understanding of the function and handling of each part of the installations, individual units, etc.

-4 Kempe, Vidareutveckling av metoder för idrifttagning och driftuppföljning av installationssystem i flerbostadshus, 2014.
+&lt;sup>4 Kempe, Vidareutveckling av metoder för idrifttagning och driftuppföljning av installationssystem i flerbostadshus, 2014.
 Mall BeBo (bebostad.se)

-5 Bengtsson, Förstudie systematik för kravställning och överlämning av drift- och underhållsdokumentation, SBUF, 2021.
+&lt;sup>5 Bengtsson, Förstudie systematik för kravställning och överlämning av drift- och underhållsdokumentation, SBUF, 2021.
 Systematik för kravställning och överlämning av drift- och underhållsdokumentation - Smart Built

-6 Glaumann et al., Miljöklassning av byggnader - slutrapport april 2008, Boverket, 2008.
+&lt;sup>6 Glaumann et al., Miljöklassning av byggnader - slutrapport april 2008, Boverket, 2008.

-7 Risker med brister i drift och underhåll - Boverket
+&lt;sup>7 Risker med brister i drift och underhåll - Boverket

 In a Nordic Swan Ecolabel Building operations, operation and maintenance instructions must be easily accessible, comprehensible, adapted to the specific system, and updated with any changes.
 Further, a responsible person for the continuous operation is important to ensure that the work is continuously performed.
 In another case, it's easy for the issue to fall through the cracks, and the environmental effects may be lacking.
-If a professional external service provider is hired, the necessary knowledge and expertise are often already in place, and the documentation can therefore be limited to basic information about the technical systems for the specific building required to enable a change of service provider.